 4. TOP Outdoor — Recreational Favorite

 A staple at recreational facilities and community centers, the TOP Outdoor ball balances performance and affordability.
 Premium polymer construction delivers 6-10 games of consistent play, while the bright yellow color ensures visibility in various lighting conditions.
-USAPA approved and widely available, making it easy to find replacements at local sporting goods stores.

 Key Specs